svewap/nnrestapi/Documentation/About/Index.rst

 requests without having to use an additional tool.
 This saves you time and keeps development and testing centralized in your project!

-Comments and annotations above the methods of your endpoints are automatically parsed and converted to a beautiful :ref:`REST Api documentation <access_writedocs>` in the backend module.
+Comments and annotations above the methods of your endpoints are automatically parsed and converted to a beautiful :ref:`documentation <access_writedocs>` in the backend module.
 Development and documentation stay centralized!

 |